mikepapadim/collage-non-tvm-fork/README.md

   * MKL
   * DNNL
 * Since Collage is essentially a profile-guided search, variance in the measurement may affect the final backend placement.
 For the best result, multiple runs are highly recommended.
 * Due to some issues in the implementation, current evolutionary search only supports network implemented in `get_network_from_torch()`.
-If an user want to try new network, the network must be implemented with this function.
+If an user want to try new network, the network must be implemented within this function.

 # Cite